shymonk/django-datatable/README.md

 ### Custom Column

-    If you want full control over the way the table is rendered, ignore the built-in Columns, and instead pass an instance of your Table subclass into your own template.
+If you want full control over the way the column is rendered, ignore the built-in Columns, and instead place an instance of Column subclass into your Table.